Crypto Fear & Greed Index: What It Is and How to Use It

 Key Takeaways:

-• A Fear and Greed Index measures the sentiment of the market participants.
+• A Fear & Greed Index measures the sentiment of market participants.

-• Tailored to the crypto market, is calculated using several metrics, including the volatility, market momentum and volume, and social media sentiment.
+• It is calculated using several metrics, including volatility, market momentum and volume, and social media sentiment.

-• Learn how to interpret market sentiment in high fear or extreme greed.
+• We discuss how to interpret market sentiment in high fear or extreme greed.

 • Keeping an eye on the index can help market participants with decisions.